Money tight because of COVID–19? These relief programs can help

 - Penalties and late fees waived on issues covered by your forbearance agreement

-- No reporting to credit bureaus on agreed issues
+- No reporting to credit bureaus about late or ‘missing’ loan payments

 - Loan modifications that could allow you the same or lower monthly payments when things return to normal

-Under CARES, homeowners do not have to prove that they’re in financial distress in order to get mortgage relief.
+Under the CARES Act, homeowners do not have to prove they’re in financial distress in order to get mortgage relief.
 That means no extensive documentation.

 Homeowners simply have to “claim” they’re going through financial hardship by sending in a hardship letter saying they’ve been affected by COVID–19.